AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

 ---
 layout: post
-title: "A review on Bayesian Methodology.
+title: "On Bayesian Methodology.
 Part I"
 date: 2024-12-10
 theme: Review
 tags: [statistics, bayesian, methodology]
 excerpt: "A review on the modern Bayesian Methodology, and some commentary."
 ---

-# Bayesian Methodology: Bayesian Workflow, as a structured framework.
+# A Bayesian Methodology Workflow.
+Towards an all-encompassing framework.

-Now more than ever, we need a critical framework for applied Bayesian Statistics to detangle and organize the complex processes involved.
-This review builds upon the framework Gelman et al. (2020) presented, called Bayesian Workflow, and offers additional personal insights.
+In today's data-driven world, the need for a robust and systematic framework for applied Bayesian Statistics has never been more critical.
+As scientific challenges grow increasingly complex, spanning diverse fields such as environmental science, medicine, economics, and machine learning, the ability to manage uncertainty and interpret data meaningfully is paramount.
+A workflow that eases the navigation of model building, inference, and validation processes.

+Statistical analysis serves as a cornerstone of the scientific method, acting as a bridge between theoretical models and empirical evidence.
+Within this broader context, Bayesian analysis stands out for its flexibility in incorporating prior knowledge and capacity to provide probabilistic interpretations of uncertainty.
+TA Bayesian workflow framework would improve this process by unifying data exploration, model development, and post-inference critique stages, ensuring that each step aligns with the ultimate goals of robust and transparent decision-making.

+This review builds upon the foundational work of Gelman et al. (2020).
+As science increasingly relies on interdisciplinary collaboration and complex data, frameworks like the one described by Gelman et al. (2020) are indispensable for ensuring methodological rigor, fostering reproducibility, and advancing discovery.

 ---

-## What is Bayesian Workflow?
+## What is a Bayesian Workflow?

-Bayesian Workflow (BW) provides a structured approach to managing the dynamic and iterative nature of applied Bayesian Statistics.
+A Bayesian Workflow provides a structured approach to managing the dynamic and iterative nature of applied Bayesian Statistics.
 To better understand it, it's helpful to differentiate three closely related concepts:

 1. **Bayesian Inference:**
    Whose primary goal is to compute the conditional probabilities or posterior distributions.